Wolkenfarmer/Coding-Environment/README.md

 ## Software requirements
 Uses Java 10 library. (soon to be updated)<br>
-However, the releases package it's own Java hence for only running theprogram you don't need java.<br>
+However, the releases package it's own Java hence for only running the program you don't need Java.<br>
-For compiling on other devices the classpath probabaly has to be fixed.
+For compiling on other devices the classpath probably has to be fixed.

 ## Further information
 Further information can be extracted from the Javadoc comments - the whole code is documented.